TeachMeInc/typeracer-api-docs/src/authentication.md

 Navigate to the "Manage Your API Keys" page from the bottom of the "Edit Profile" page (or follow [this link](https://data.typeracer.com/pit/api_keys)).

-From there you can create and manage your API Keys
+From there you can create and manage your API Keys.

 ### Authenticating with the API